archana-s/photoalbum-builder/README.md

 * User can view the photos in thumbnails or as a gallery

 ### Set up
-* Please install node and gulp
+* Install node and gulp
 * Clone the repo
 * npm install
 * bower install (make sure .bowerrc is present)